Daughter Of UK TV Star John Michie Found Dead At Music Festival: Murdered Or Drugs?

 — Bestival Police (@BestivalPolice) September 8, 2017

 It will now be some weeks before police receive the results of toxicology and other reports that may reveal the cause of Louella Michie’s death.
-Whilst it would be wrong to assume that Louella’s death was drugs related, it would appear that is the line of enquiry the police are currently following.
+While it would be wrong to assume that Louella’s death was drugs related, it would appear that is the line of inquiry the police are currently following.

 [Featured Image by Matt Cardy/Getty Images]